 The fieldwork, conducted by one of the two authors of this article, started with an exploratory visit to get acquainted with the research setting, during which the room as such was explored (by drawing maps and taking pictures).
 A detailed and fixed protocol was designed in order to sharpen attention for the room and what is happening there.
 This protocol comprised of two parts.
 During the first stage of the research, a set of three consecutive visits of three hours each (during consultation hours) was conducted in which behaviors, interactions between people in the room, and interactions with the room were observed and taken down as written field notes.
 The focus of attention was the interactions: Who interacts with whom?
 How do people interact with the room (e.g. reading brochures, playing with toys, etc.)?
 Afterwards, in a second stage, another series of three consecutive observations were conducted, during which the trajectories made by people in this room were the focus of attention.
-As a principle, whenever a family entered, one person (adult or child) was singled out to be observed and to map his or her movements.
-The young child itself was never chosen.
+As a principle, whenever a family entered, one person was singled out to be observed and to map his or her movements.
+The young child him/herself was never chosen.
 When the child was only accompanied by one person, this person was singled out.
 When the child was accompanied by more persons (two or more adults, siblings, etc.) the choice was made arbitrarily.
 As such maps of lines were drafted (Ingold, 2007, 2011).
 At this stage, making notes on behaviors and interactions was no longer the main focus.
 During a last observation session, pictures were made of some characteristic interactions and behaviors.
 We had intended not to talk to the observees.
 However, as interaction with the researcher is unavoidable in such a situation, brief talks and conversations with the visitors of the waiting room took place.
 In a rare case, the researcher enquired about the parents’ vision on informal parenting support and the policy of Child & Family (but only after the adult herself had started to talk about it to the researcher).
 By closely observing both the waiting room and the people visiting and moving about this room, it was possible to come to a detailed understanding of the specific architecture and organization of the room as well as the different practices and interactions given shape in and by it.